solangegueiros/rsk-tutorials/en/truffle/setup-truffle-oz.md

 ![getBalance accounts 0](../../images/setup-truffle-oz/image-37.png)

-The balance is 0 and we need some tR-BTC to pay gas fees, which will be used to publish smart contracts and interact with them.
+The balance is 0 and we need some tRBTC to pay gas fees, which will be used to publish smart contracts and interact with them.
 We shall obtain some in the next step.

 # TestNet Faucet

-You can get some tR-BTC from the [RSK Testnet faucet](https://faucet.testnet.rsk.co/).
+You can get some tRBTC from the [RSK Testnet faucet](https://faucet.testnet.rsk.co/).

 Copy the first address from `.accounts` file.
 In my case, it is